nojronatron/nojronatron.github.io/continuing-education/github-universe-2024.md

 - Use inline chat in a Jupyter Notebook to help write code in a code block.
 Always check the proposed output and use the in-line input box to refine Copilot's next response.
 - Clean tabular data using inline Copilot prompts.
 - Create an AI Model using inline chat input.
 Usually, simple requests will result in valuable results.
 Sometimes a more specific configuration and code is necessary, so a larger, more specific request (and one or more follow-ups) are required.
+- Copilot can read-aloud!
+- Copy an error message directly into copilot and use `\fix` to get advice on how to fix it.
+- Build-out unittests for a project.
+Copilot can suggest test framework and explain how to install and configure it.
+It can also generate tests based on the code file(s) you want tested.
+Open up files and use `@workspace` to ensure Copilot has the context of the files when generating its response.

+## Github, SDLC, and Security

+Presenter: Mike Hanley, Github CTO (product, engineering, support, and security):

+- Size and scale of GitHub makes security a unique and complex challenge.
+518 Repositories today (up 25% from 2023).
+1.5B merged PR's, a 32% increase over last 12 months.
+Average 7.1B API Requests every day.
+- "Good security starts with what works for the developer".
+Don't add security late in the process.
+- Software culture should include security as a team sport, not a hidden feature or secret sauce.
+- AI can help 'left-shift' security.

+Some Tools and Processes to Improve Security Posture (as Github sees and does it):

+- Repo Rules, Branch Protection, and Push Protection.
+- PR Security Tools: Secret Scanning, Code Scanning, and Dependabot...and now Copilot Autofix!
+- GH treats itself as "customer zero".

+Things to think about:

+1. Good security starts with the developer.
+Security should not be an after-dev thought.
+2. AI is helping to shift security left.
+3. Security culture eats security strategy for breakfast.
+Security is a team spot.

+Whitney Imura, Sr Dir Engineering, GitHub:

+- Use CodeSpaces.
+- Sanitize user code to meet security guidelines.
+- Branch Rules ensure critical branches are safeguarged.
+- Merge Queues:
+- RepoRules: Evolved from Branch Protection Rules.
+Rulesets are applied to the Organization and Repo level.
+Security and Compliance Teams can develop these rules for the team/organization.
+Enforcement Status allows an 'evaluation mode', as well as 'disabled' or 'active', allowing careful management and application of new rules.
+- Bypass Ruleset: Users in these rules do _not_ need to be a Repo Admin to override a push.
+It is possible to report (audit) when the rule is activated.
+- Ruleset Recipies: GitHub repository with publicly available RuleSets as recommendations for OSS or Enterprise.

+Xavier Rene-Corail, Sr Dir Security Research, Github Security Labs:

+- Not all Devs are security experts (of course).
+- PRs are the key focus area to detect (and remediate) security risks and vulnerabilities.
+- Technical Debt in existing code: Utilize CodeQL Analysis to find security issues right in the repo!
+- Copilot Autofix for OSS is now available for free!

+Michael Recachins, Staff Engineer, GitHub:

+- Fundamentals program: Governs secure, high quality code ships, encouraging collabortive code teams.
+- Service Catalog: Visibility into infrastructure health and security.
+For Engineers and management.
+- Use Security Alerts in your repository Settings to view Dependabot and other Alerts.
+- Security Campaigns is now in public preview (part of GitHub Security).
+- Copilot is integrated into GH such that it makes recommendations for how to fix alert issues directly in the repo, whether in a PR or in some branch.
+- Entitlements will be available soon.
+See [gh.io/entitlements](gh.io/entitlements).

 ## Resources